Co-Parenting in Wisconsin

 Even the healthiest co-parents have difficulty communicating and scheduling sometimes.
 Luckily, there are several apps that have made the logistical side of co-parenting easier.

 - Our Family Wizard – This program allows you to send messages, schedule events, and send invoices for expenses.
 There is also the option for a “tone monitor” in order to better communicate.
-This is a favorite of the Wisconsin court system.
+This app is used by many co-parents and is a favorite of the Wisconsin court systems.

-- Video Chatting apps such as Google Duo and Facetime – Video chatting is a great way for co-parents to connect with their child face to face and grow their relationship, even when they are away.
+- Video Chatting (apps such as Google Meet and Facetime) – Video chatting is a great way for co-parents to connect with their child face to face and grow their relationship, even when they are away.
 This also helps kids when they miss the other parent.

 What Is the Difference Between Co-Parenting and Parallel Parenting?

-Co-parenting and parallel parenting are two different types of parenting implemented by separated parents, depending on how collaboratively the parents can work together after their separation.
+Co-parenting and parallel parenting are two different types of parenting implemented by separated parents.
+Which method to use depends on how collaboratively the parents can work together after their separation.

 Co-parenting is used by parents who can problem-solve and work together for the best interest of the child.
 The interaction between the parents is cordial, which allows the child to move from one house to the other easily.
 Ideally, this type of parenting sees minimum tension.

 Parallel parenting is used by parents who cannot interact or problem-solve without high conflict.
-Most of the communication is written, and everything is kept completely separate.
-Parallel parenting should only be viewed as a last resort since this dynamic can be emotionally detrimental to a child.
-However, especially in abusive or high conflict relationships, it may do more good than harm to do parallel parenting.
+Most of the communication is over text or a parenting app, and everything is kept completely separate.
+Parallel parenting is a last resort since this dynamic can be emotionally hard for a child.
+However, especially in abusive or high conflict relationships, it will do more good than harm to do parallel parenting.

-Since there is no black-and-white when it comes to parenting, there could be some families that are a mix of co and parallel parenting.
+Since there is no black-and-white when it comes to parenting, there are families that are a mix of co and parallel parenting.
 This could mean the parents see each other for drop-offs, but they can't sit together at a family function.
-In either situation, this should be decided based on what is in the best interest of the child.
+In either situation, this should be decided based on what is in the best interest of the child and parents.

-Parenting plans are required by the courts in Wisconsin for any divorcing family with children.
+Parenting plans are required by the courts in Wisconsin for any divorce or separation case with children.
 This is to ensure that the parents have a well-documented plan for how they will parent the child once the divorce is finalized.
 This worksheet can be found on our website on our parenting plan page or the Wisconsin county court’s website.